 While in some cases, feature flags may make the code slightly more complicated, it shouldn’t be so in most cases.
 The main idea I’m presenting here is that conditional logic can be easily replaced with polymorphic code.
 In fact, conditional logic can always be replaced by polymorphism.

 Enough with the abstract talk…

 Suppose we have an application that contains some imaginary feature, and we want to introduce a feature flag.
 Below is a code snippet that developers normally come up with:

 [gist id=1060044 file=IfElseApplication.java]

-While this is a legitimate implementations in some cases, it does complicate your code base by increasing the cyclomatic complexity of your code.
-In some cases, the test for activation of the feature may recur in many place in the code, so this approach can quickly turn into a maintenance nightmare.
+While this is a legitimate implementation in some cases, it does complicate your code base by increasing the cyclomatic complexity of your code.
+In some cases, the test for activation of the feature may recur in any place in the code, so this approach can quickly turn into a maintenance nightmare.